mathiasroesler/uterus-modelling/README.md

 <a id="include"></a>
-Example of the include statement to add before the `namespace` declaration from step 4:
+Example of the `#include` statement to add from step 4:
 ```
 #include "NAMECvode.hpp"
 ```